 - Inverted cone traps containing fly food attractants.
 These are widely available and can be effective if sanitation is maintained in the area.
 The fly food attractants can be very foul smelling, so the traps should be placed away from occupied structures.

-- Insecticide-impregnated resin strips can be placed on the inside of garbage can lids to attract and eliminate flies that get into the trash.
+- Insecticide-impregnated resin strips, or "fly paper," can be placed on the inside of garbage can lids to attract and eliminate flies that get into the trash.
 If dumpsters seal tightly, they can be used there as well.

 - Although they may have little effect in outdoor areas, ultraviolet light traps can be placed in alleyways, beneath trees, and around animal sleeping areas and manure piles to attract and kill flies.